gjbex/worker-ng/examples/README.md

 Some examples for users, the examples in the user documentation.

+1. `simple`: trivial job to run using worker.
 1. `python_sum`: the job runs a Python script for each work item in a CSV file.
    This illustrates the use of `--data`.
 1. `wc`: pure Bash job that uses job arrays to operate on text files, for each